 Pritchard (1988) studied the throat swellings in a herd of mainly Anglo-Nubians, Toggenburgs and Saanens breeds of goats.
 He observed that over several years most kids developed throat swellings in the area of the thyroid gland from the time they were about 7 to 10 days old which persisted until they were slaughtered at 6 to 9 months of age but usually began to reduce in size at about 4 months of age. leaving behind a loose flap of skin.
 Necropsy of the swellings showed that the throat swelling were due to "gross enlargement of the thymus, with most of the extra thoracic portion - weighing in excess of 200 grams - being located in the upper neck region."
 Histologically, the thymus tissue was normal.
-Screening of the goats of all ages from the entire herd for diseases including Caprine Arthritis and Encephalits (CAE) virus, enzootic bovine leucosis, border disease, infectious bovine rhinotracheitis, Toxoplasma gondii, and other bacteriology, virology, haematology, biochemistry and serology tests revealed negative test results.
-Analysis of feed showed an adequate amount of iodine and blood and milk samples revealed a slightly higher than normal level of iodine rather than a deficiency in the kids and dams.The symptoms of iodine deficiency in goat kids are weak with sparse hair coat, slow growth and low resistance to stress and in dams are abortion, low survival rate of kids .
+Screening of the goats of all ages from the entire herd for diseases including Caprine Arthritis and Encephalitis (CAE) virus, enzootic bovine leucosis, border disease, infectious bovine rhinotracheitis, Toxoplasma gondii, and other bacteriology, virology, haematology, biochemistry and serology tests revealed negative test results.
+Analysis of feed showed an adequate amount of iodine and blood and milk samples revealed a slightly higher than normal level of iodine rather than a deficiency in the kids and dams.
+The symptoms of iodine deficiency in goat kids are weak with sparse hair coat, slow growth and low resistance to stress and in dams are abortion, low survival rate of kids.
 In his study, he reported that the kids were typical healthy, fast growing.

 Symptoms like severe respiratory discomfort, change in vocalization, respiratory distress as in our case are also reported in human neonates due to thymic enlargement (Dimitriou et al., 2000; Windsor, 2018) in human subjects reported autoimmune myasthenia gravis (MG), a muscular disease mediated by autoantibodies, mainly directed against the acetylcholine receptor (AChR) due to hyperplasia of germinal centers of thymus.

-Thus in our case, we conclude that the goat kid case was of Milk Goiter i.e thymus gland enlargement.
+Thus in our case, we conclude that the goat kid case was of Milk Goiter i.e. thymus gland enlargement.

 REFERENCES: